kuralit/kuralit/README.md

 - **Questions**: Open a discussion on GitHub
 - **Commercial Licensing**: Contact hello@kuralit.com

-## Key Features

-- **Standalone**: No dependencies on other agent frameworks
-- **Simple**: Easy to understand and extend
-- **Flexible**: Works with any model that supports function calling
-- **Extensible**: Easy to add new tool types and plugins
-- **Type-Safe**: Full type hints and Pydantic validation
-- **Production-Ready**: WebSocket server with real-time audio support
-- **Multi-Platform**: Python server and Flutter client support

 ## Changelog

 See [CHANGELOG.md](CHANGELOG.md) for a list of changes and version history.

-## What's Next

-We're continuously working on expanding Kuralit's capabilities.
-Here's what's coming soon:

-1. **React Native SDK** - Native mobile app support for React Native applications
-2. **Firebase Integration** - Seamless integration with Firebase services for enhanced functionality

 ---